A JOURNAL OF THE SOCIETY FOR EPIDEMIOLOGY AND MICROBIOLOGY OF THE CZECH MEDICAL ASSOCIATION OF J.E. PURKYNĚ

 Forum: časopis Univerzity Karlovy.
 Praha: Univerzita Karlova, 1995-bimonthly.
 Available also at: www:<http://enlil.ff.cuni.cz/>.

-Figures and graphs can also be printed in colour.
-Electronic pictorial documentation (i.e. figures, photos and outputs from analytical instruments) should only be submitted in tiff or eps format.
+Figures, charts, and graphs can also be printed in colour.
+Electronic pictorial documentation (i.e., figures, photographs including colour, and outputs from analytical instruments) should be submitted in jpg, tiff, eps, and possibly PDF format.
 Graphs and charts should be submitted in Excel format along with the source table.
 Tables can be generated in Word or Excel format, but scanned tables are not accepted.
-All documents should also be submitted as hard copies.
-If submitted in jpg format, high resolution images (300 dpi) should be used for the quality reasons.
+Only high resolution images (300 dpi) should be used for the quality reasons.
 Note: Images embedded in Word documents are of low quality because of low resolution; they should be submitted on separate sheets.

-To receive the proofs as soon as possible, the corresponding author should indicate his/her first name, last name, including academic degrees, mailing address including postal code, phone, and e-mail.
-The author’s e-mail address will appear in the publication.
 When accepted for publication, the first proofs of the submission will be sent to the author for proofreading.
-Only typographical errors should be corrected at this stage but no changes should be made to the initial text.
+Any errors should be corrected at this stage but no changes should be made to the initial text.
 The manuscript corrected using the classic proofreading correction marks should be returned within one week of receipt.

 The Editorial Board reserves the right to select the order in which the submissions will appear and to make the preprint final linguistic revision.

-Accepted manuscripts are archived by the editorial team and are not returned to the authors unless expressly requested.
+Accepted manuscripts are archived by the editorial team and are not returned to the authors.

-Manuscripts in high quality electronic form should be emailed to firstname.lastname@example.org , with a hard copy to be mailed to the following address:
+Manuscripts in high quality electronic form should be emailed to the following address: firstname.lastname@example.org

-Manuscripts revised in response to the reviewers’ comments should be emailed in electronic form and mailed in a hard copy to the respective addresses indicated above.
+Manuscripts revised in response to the reviewers’ comments should be emailed to the review administrator.

-Instructions to Authors are available at the EMI website:
+Instructions to Authors and Reviewers are available at the EMI website: